Husqvarna Chainsaw Model Numbers and Designations Explained

 Farm And Ranch Models

-The Farm and Rancher Series contains higher-powered higher-spec chainsaws when compared with the homeowner range.
+The Farm and Rancher Series contains higher-powered, higher-spec chainsaws compared to the homeowner range.

-They range from 50cc – 60cc, and there are only 3 options.
-These are excellent chainsaws for those who will be processing a more significant amount of firewood or want to clear land.
+They range from 50cc to 60cc, and there are only 3 options.
+These are excellent chainsaws for those who will be processing a larger amount of firewood or want to clear land.

 450 – 20 inch bar, 50cc, 11.2 pounds – 450 Rancher review